 Do Batteries In Parallel Drain Equally?

 Ideally, yes.
 As long as the batteries have the same capacity and resistance, then they will drain at the same rates.
-If two batteries of unequal capacities are joined in parallel, they will seem to drain at the same rate, but in reality, the smaller one is draining quicker and the larger one is recharging at an unregulated rate to compensate.
-This can damage both batteries and lead to a loss of overall capacity.
+If two batteries of unequal capacities are joined in parallel, they will seem to drain at the same rate, but in reality, the smaller one is draining more quickly and the larger one is recharging at an unregulated rate to compensate.

 Does Putting Batteries In Series Add Capacity?